When: 17th of September and 4th of November

 This will be one of the few chances in the coming years to influence the construction of a new beamline at Diamond and therefore Diamond need to make the strongest case possible from the broad UK scientific community.
 To develop the proposal in an effective manner they now need your input on the exciting science and engineering that you would like to do using such an instrument, and also about the facilities that you believe will be required to deliver its programme.

-In order for Diamond to get the input they need, they have organised two Webinars (17th of September and 4th of November) with the aim of collecting your views and suggestions in an open discussion.
-Please sign up for the SWIFT Flagship Interest Group (registration form here) and attend the Webinar on the 17th of September at 9:30 am, where they will go through the beamline capabilities in detail and get your initial input.
+In order for Diamond to get the input they need, they also organised two Webinars (17th of September and 4th of November) with the aim of collecting your views and suggestions in an open discussion.
+Please sign up for the SWIFT Flagship Interest Group (registration form here) and attend the Webinar where they will go through the beamline capabilities in detail and get your input.